Nialljb/xnat2bids/README.md

 This is now a jupyer notebook that incorporates downloading from xnat, unziping files & curating into BIDS convention.
 The end result will be raw data under a project structure and currated data with a higher level structure as many participants are enrolled in multiple studies (sourcedata > CIFID > STUDYID)

 *Dependencies*
-- requires installation of py2.7 env
+- requires installation of a python enviornment (env) with dependencies setup (py2.7/py3.5 tested)
 - This env needs to have jupyter kernal setup
 - pyxnat package installed
 - jq installed (pip)